 Knowing the Type of Your Dog’s Coat

-Before you make a try at clipping your dog independently, you may want to make at least one trip to a professional groomer.
+Before you make a try at clipping your dog independently, you may want to make at least one trip to a professional groomer—if you’re lucky, you may get to ask someone with pet grooming certification.
 You can ask them to walk you through dog grooming stages and show you how best to clip your breed’s coat.
 Aspects to consider are how long your dog’s hair is in particular body areas and what clipper comb attachments professionals use on the dogs on their tables.

 Coats that are Medium to Long

 First, bathe your dog and let your companion dry completely.
 Then select a set of scissors.
 Trim your dog’s coat at the bottom, taking off a little at a time.
 This way, you can achieve the desired look while maintaining an even coat length.
 Finish up by trimming around your dog’s ears and eyes.